gt-shara/gt-shara.github.io/README.md

-Verifying that a given program satisfies a given _safety property_ (i.e., a property that specifies executions that should not happen) can be reduced solving a class of logic-programming problems called _Constrained Horn Clauses_ (CHCs).
+Verifying that a given program satisfies a given _safety property_ (i.e., a property that specifies executions that should not happen) can be reduced to solving a class of logic-programming problems called _Constrained Horn Clauses_ (CHCs).
 CHCs can express safety-verification problems of imperative programs, recursive programs, some concurrent programs, and functional programs.